vamsiambati/SpaceXresponsive/README.md

 ## To Test

-Run `ng serve` for a dev server.
+Clone the repo and install node modules using `npm install` (Node Package Manager is required) Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Approach